HajimeK/nd00333-capstone/README.md

 ![](ss/2021-07-25-10-58-58.png)

 The data can be consumed in the python code with the following code snippet.
+Here *subscription_id*, *resource_group*, and *workspace_name* are masked, and need to set proper value when actually loading data.

 ```
 # azureml-core of version 1.0.72 or higher is required